p0kadevil/udacity-android/README.md

-# udacity-android
+# udacity-project0
-Udacity Android Nanodegree
+Udacity Android Nanodegree Project 0

-This Repository is for the Udacity Android Nanodegree.
+This Repository is used for the first project of the Udacity Android Nanodegree course.
-Here, I will upload all my projects which I have to create to get my Nanodegree.
+This project is related to "My App Portfolio".